Table of Contents_

 Effectiveness of Air Purifiers on CigarettesOne study found that using four-speed HEPA purifier units over two months helped reduce smoke particulate matter concentrations by 30-70% and reduced the half-life of the same smoke particles.
 The decrease in concentrations depends on usage and the percentage of people smoking within the house.
-This study found that the air purifiers significantly reduce the amount of cigarette smoke particles in the air within the smoker’s household when it was run on the highest filtration fan speed.
+This study found that air purifiers significantly reduce the amount of cigarette smoke particles in the air within the smoker’s household when it was run on the highest filtration fan speed.
 However, the HEPA air purifier may not remove smoke-related odors on its own.
 Another thing to consider is the effect of air conditioners on air quality.
 Air conditioners can improve air quality like air purifiers, but they use a different mechanism.
 To learn more, check out our comparison of air purifiers vs air conditioners.

-HEPA models help to reduce contaminants in the air at the highest level of all of the types of air purifiers, including their ozone counterparts.
+HEPA models help to reduce contaminants in the air at the highest level in all of the types of air purifiers, including their ozone counterparts.
 Ozone air purifiers, also known as ozone generators, often cannot remove particulate matter or affect any unwanted odor.
 In contrast, a HEPA air purifier sifts air through a solid material that traps matter inside.
 Additionally, these models filter particles larger than 0.3 microns and allow you to control the air purifier outside of auto mode or sleep mode.

 An activated carbon filter, also known as a charcoal filter, can help absorb particulate materials, eliminating some odors caused by smoking.
 These carbon filters provide an excellent method for removing gaseous pollutants for odor removal.
 However, HEPA air purifiers are required to eliminate 99.97% of all airborne contaminants, though carbon filters have no such requirement.
-Additionally, if you are considering an air purifier with filters, there are two options to choose from.
-Air purifiers with washable filters or replaceable filters.
+Additionally, if you are considering an air purifier with filters, there are two options to choose from: air purifiers with washable filters or replaceable filters.
 Make sure you know the difference and which one is best for you.

 Second-hand exposure to cigarette smoke occurs when you smoke around someone else.